PowerCodersOrg/powercoders.org/site/content/about/_index.md

 image: /img/header_about.jpg
 section_title: Our Team and the Precious Community
 text: >-
+  **Our association** \

+  We believe in promoting equal opportunities for diverse talents in the IT industry.
+We are a non-profit association and our program ist self-funded and free of charge for the selected participants.

+  **How it all began**\

   It all started with a trip to the United States in 2016.
 At this time, the refugee crisis in Europe was all over the news.
 Founder Christian Hirsig met two other entrepreneurs in the US: one with a cooking school for refugees, one